eddie-murphy/labview-mathematica-rlc/README.md

 # labview-mathematica-rlc
 ## LabVIEW 2018/2019 program that solves for the values of each component in a physical Resistor, Inductor, and Capacitor (RLC) circuit by analyzing the frequency response of the circuit.
-* Each Call to Mathematica is done by programmatically creating a custom batchscript that calls on a wolfram script.
+* Each Call to Mathematica is done by programmatically creating a batch file (that overwrites the previous batch file, unless a new name is specified) that calls on a wolfram script.
 The wolfram script performs non-linear regression on data saved as a .csv by the labview program.
+The wolfram script outputs the results in a .csv that is then read back in by labVIEW.
 * Included is the main program vi, along with all the other sub vi's.
 Programs contain comments for understanding.

 ## Necessary Equipment: